 Over the past thirty years, parking garages were almost exclusively lit by either high pressure sodium (HPS), metal halide (MH) or fluorescent lights.
 The most recent technology to enter garages is LED lighting.
 When LEDs first came onto the scene, they were known to cause glare and reduced light distribution due to being specified incorrectly.
-However, since the technology and specifications for LED lights have improved, they have become more efficient, safer, and easier to maintain.
-LEDs can offer energy and maintenance savings, as well as a whiter light with no glare and proper light distribution.
+However, since the technology and specifications for LED lights have improved, fixtures have become more efficient with increased output, safer, and easier to maintain.
+Properly designed LED layouts can offer energy and maintenance savings, as well as a whiter light with no glare and proper light distribution.
 At TimHaahs, we see LEDs becoming the standard for efficient, safe lighting within parking garages.

 Safety and security are two of the most important aspects of a quality parking garage.
 Lighting can improve safety and security within a garage in several ways.
 First, by including quality uplighting in a garage, the “cave effect” of dark ceilings is eliminated.
 This makes the space feel larger, more well-lit, and safer.

 Second, the range of lighting should be mostly uniform.
 Standards limit the ratio of maximum to minimum lighting variance to 10:1.
 This means that the most well-lit area within a garage can be no more than 10 times the light level of the least well-lit area within the same garage.
 The more even the lighting levels within the garage, the easier it is for the human eye to adjust to that light level and see correctly.
 This lends to not just a reality of safety, but an overall sense of safety as well.
 Additionally, cameras used for security can perform better in well-lit spaces, able to focus sharper, and recognize colors better.